-- 13. (1) There shall be a board of directors of the Office which, subject to this Law, shall be responsible for - - (a) carrying out the functions and powers of the Office under this or any other Law; and - (b) the general administration of the affairs and business of the Office. - (2) When making a decision on any regulatory issue, the Board shall have regard to the views and recommendations of the executive members.
+- (a) carrying out the functions and powers of the Office under this or any other Law; and - (b) the general administration of the affairs and business of the Office.

+(2) When making a decision on any regulatory issue, the Board shall have regard to the views and recommendations of the executive members.